Mera Peak Climbing

 Day 9: Trek from Tangnang (4,350 m) Acclimatization day

 This day is moreover secluded as acclimatization day by centering that we are as of now above the elevation of 4,000 m from sea level.
-In any case, we do exclude extra activities so we timetable to develop a short walk to the Charpate Himalayan Glacier.
-Really, the view that you glance of Mera Peak and Glacier after steeping top creates your moment stunning and memorable.
-After enjoying some hour at the point, retracing the same earlier developed walk we hike down to the Tangnang and spent the night is the same lodge.
+In any case, we do exclude extra activities, so we timetable to develop a short walk to the Charpate Himalayan Glacier.
+The view that you glance at Mera Peak and Glacier after the steeping top creates your moment stunning and memorable.
+After enjoying some hour at the point, retracing the same earlier developed walk, we hiked down to the Tangnang and spent the night is the same lodge.

 Day 10: Trek from Tangnang (4,350 m) to Khare (5045 m)

 After full day acclimatization, we presently head towards east following the sidelong moraine of the Dig Glacier to a field called Dig Kharka.
 The tight trail at that point goes through the sidelong moraine up to the nose of both Hinku Nup and Shar Glaciers.
 From here onwards, we take after a significantly extreme trail until the point when we achieve the campground at Khare.
 Finally, after reaching Khare, the campground displays the life-changing perspectives of the snow-topped mountains along the tent will be raised at that spot for spending the night.

 Day 11: Trek from Khare (5045 m) to lower base camp (5,300 m)